-I'm a Research Professor and Head of the Biosciences Group of the University of Michigan Transportation Research Institute.
+I'm the Don B. Chaffin Collegiate Research Professor and Head of the Biosciences Group of the University of Michigan Transportation Research Institute.
 I conduct research in a variety of areas relating to anthropometry and biomechanics, including vehicle ergonomics and vehicle occupant crash protection.
-I'm also a Research Professor in the Center for Ergonomics in Industrial and Operations Engineering, where I am Director of the Human Motion Simulation Laboratory.
-The HUMOSIM Lab develops movement simulation algorithms and ergonomics analysis tools for use with commercial human modeling software.
+I'm also a Research Professor in the Center for Ergonomics in Industrial and Operations Engineering, where I lead the Human Motion Simulation Laboratory.
+The HUMOSIM Lab develops movement simulation algorithms and ergonomics analysis tools for use with digital human modeling software.

 Follow the links at the right for more information about my research and see these highlights of recent projects.

 The Biosciences Group was well represented at the SAE Congress this month.
 My colleagues presented three papers on a range of topics.

 Jones, M.L.H., Park, J., Ebert, S., Kim, K.H., and Reed, M.P.
 (2017).
 Effects of Seat and Sitter Dimensions on Pressure Distribution in Automotive Seats.
 SAE Technical Paper 2017-01-1390.